 - Lecture Proceedings

 - Daily refreshment breaks and snacks

 - Transportation between the Courtyard Marriott Las Vegas Henderson/Green Valley and the Oquendo Center

-This program has been submitted (but not yet approved) for 16 hours of continuing education credit in jurisdictions which recognize RACE approval.
+This program has been approved for 18.5 hours of continuing education credit in jurisdictions which recognize RACE approval.

 William Thomas, DVM, MS, DACVIM (Neurology) (Course Leader)

 Dr. William Thomas received his DVM and MS from Auburn University and completed a residency in Neurology and Neurosurgery at Auburn University.